infinitelo0p/CS50/README.md

 - These solutions are my own work.
 - I may update them as I revisit or refactor older psets.
-- If you're a fellow student, try solving the problems yourself before looking at others' solutions — that’s where the learning happens.

 ---